 Overview

 Mr. Bilson has recorded the three most important complete cycles of works for piano by Mozart: the piano concertos with John Eliot Gardiner and the English Baroque Soloists, the piano-violin Sonatas with Sergiu Luca, and the solo piano sonatas.
-His traversal on period pianos of the Schubert piano sonatas (including the so-called incomplete sonatas) was completed in 2003, and in 2005 a single CD of Haydn sonatas will appear on the Claves label.
+His traversal on period pianos of the Schubert piano sonatas (including the so-called incomplete sonatas) was completed in 2003, and in 2005 a single CD of Haydn sonatas appeared on the Claves label.
 In the fall of 1994 Bilson and six of his former artist-pupils from Cornell’s D.M.A. program in historical performance practice presented the 32 piano sonatas of Beethoven in New York City, the first time ever that these works had been given as a cycle on period instruments.
 The New York Times said that “what emerged in these performances was an unusually clear sense of how revolutionary these works must have sounded in their time.”
-The recording of this series garnered over fifty very positive reviews and has recently been reissued.
+The recording of this series garnered over fifty very positive reviews.

 In addition to his activities in Cornell’s performance-practice program, Professor Bilson teaches piano to both graduate and undergraduate students.
-He is also adjunct professor at the Eastman School of Music.
-He gives annual summer fortepiano workshops at various locations in the United States and Europe, as well as master classes and lectures (generally in conjunction with solo performances) around the world.
+In the 1990s he was Adjunct Professor at the Eastman School of Music.
+He has given annual summer fortepiano workshops at various locations in the United States and Europe as well as master classes and lectures (generally in conjunction with solo performances) around the world.
 In his educational video entitled “Knowing the Score,” released in 2005, Bilson discusses the question: Do we really know how to read the notation of the so-called ‘classical’ masters?

 Publications